endojs/endo/packages/marshal/README.md

 # As a direct alternative to JSON

-This marshal package also exports `stringify` and `parse` functions that can serve as a direct substitute for `JSON.stringify` and `JSON.parse`, with the following differences.
-These alternate functions are built on the marshal encoding of passable data explained above.
+This marshal package also exports `stringify` and `parse` functions that are built on the marshal encoding of passable data.
+They can serve as direct substitutes for `JSON.stringify` and `JSON.parse`, respectively, with the following differences:

-Compared to JSON, marshal's `stringify` and `parse` is both more tolerant and less tolerant of what data it accepts.
-Marshal is more tolerant in that it will encode `NaN`, `Infinity`, `-Infinity`, BigInts, and `undefined`.
-Marshal is less tolerant in that accepts only pass-by-copy data according to the semantics of our distributed object model, as enforced by marshal---the `Passable` type exported by the marshal package.
-For example, all objects-as-records must be frozen, inherit from `Object.prototype` and have only enumerable string-named own properties.
-When JSON encounters something it does not like, JSON rejects it by skipping it.
-Marshal rejects it by throwing an error terminating the whole serialization.
+* Compared to JSON, marshal's `stringify` is both more tolerant and less tolerant of what data it accepts.
+It is more tolerant in that it will encode `NaN`, `Infinity`, `-Infinity`, bigints, and `undefined`.
+It is less tolerant in that it accepts only pass-by-copy data according to the semantics of our distributed object model, as enforced by marshal---the `Passable` type exported by the marshal package.
+For example, all objects-as-records must be frozen, inherit from `Object.prototype`, and have only enumerable string-named data properties.
+  `JSON.stringify` handles unserializable data by skipping it, but marshal's `stringify` rejects it by throwing an error.

-The JSON methods have more than one parameter, enabling customization of the operation, for example with *replacers* or *revivers*.
-These marshal-based alternative do not.
+* The JSON functions have parameters for customizing serialization and deserialization, for example with a *replacer* or *reviver*.
+The marshal-based alternatives do not.

 The full marshal package will serialize `Passable` objects containing presences and promises, because it serializes to a `CapData` structure